 Prior to commercializing innovative products, Dentsply Sirona often utilizes data from human clinical tests.
 The Company conducts all studies with human subjects in a manner that protects the safety and rights of patients and investigators.
 In addition to protecting the rights of individuals, including confidentiality, we comply with regulatory requirements of the countries in which studies are conducted and those in which regulatory submissions take place.
 Its practice ensures that controls are in place and followed to protect the integrity of the study results.

-In the U.S., Dentsply Sirona is a member of various dental trade associations, such as the Dental Trade Alliance (DTA), an association that provides dental equipment, supplies, materials, and services to dentists and other oral care professionals.
-The DTA’s core purpose is to enhance member success and increase dental demand.
-Occasionally, the DTA may engage in lobbying regarding legislation that is of interest to its members.
+Dentsply Sirona is a member of several US dental trade associations including the Dental Trade Alliance (“DTA”).
+The DTA provides dental equipment, supplies, materials and services to dentists and other oral care professionals and may, occasionally, engage in lobbying regarding legislation that is of interest to its members.

 We have multiple programs in place to support product accessibility.
+We use a lower price list for our established product lines in low-income and lower-middle-income countries compared with developed markets.
 In low-income countries (LICs) and lower-middle-income countries (LMICs), we operate with a different price list for our main, established and older product lines, providing a price level of up to 30% below our regular price level in developed core markets.

 In terms of how price information for each product is disclosed to customers or agents, we communicate all updates on price information to our customers and distributors electronically, 6 to 8 weeks in advance of the change.
 Changes include a new price book or amendment to contracts.
 Further, each customer receives an individual price list.

 Some of our products did not see an increase in price during 2020 as we were already price leaders.
-Overall, however, our ratio of weighted average rate of net price increases for our products to the annual increase in the U.S. Consumer Price Index during 2020 was 0.7% : 1.4%.
+Overall, however, our ratio of weighted average rate of net price increases for our products to the annual increase in the U.S. Consumer Price Index during 2021 was 2.5% : 7.0%.2020 was 0.7% : 1.4%.